brainiak/brainiak/bin/README.md

 - Upload to TestPyPI
 - Upload wheels to PyPI (uncomment)
 - Only upload to PyPI on tagged master
+- Only need to build mpi4py occasionally; not with every commit, and not with every job
+- mpi4py should always commit to s3://brainiak/.whl

 # Completed
 - Fix stages; it appears that everything just gets lumped into a single stage